Display Architecture

 This maintainer-facing page explains the internal display architecture built around DisplayContext.

-If you only need to understand what appears in the terminal during a run, start with Transcript and Display Reference instead.
+If you only need to understand what appears in the terminal during a run, start with the [Streaming Blocks and Long-Content Display](developer-internals.md#streaming-blocks-and-long-content-display) section in developer-internals.md instead.

 Overview